git-lfs/git-lfs/docs/spec.md

 The basic extensibilty model is that LFS extensions must be registered explicitly, and they will be invoked on clean and smudge to manipulate the contents of the files as needed.
-On clean, LFS itself ensures that the pointer file is updated with all the information needed to be able to smudge correctly, and the extensions never write to the pointer file.
+On clean, LFS itself ensures that the pointer file is updated with all the information needed to be able to smudge correctly, and the extensions never modify the pointer file directly.

 Note that LFS is currently transitioning away from using the Git smudge filter, in favor of smudging all files using "git-lfs fetch" post checkout.
 However, that detail should